codingthefuturewithai/ai-assistant-instructions/conduit-assistant-manual.md

 - Task
 - Story
+- Executable Spec
 - Bug

+Important Guidelines:

+1. Always ask the user for the Jira project key
+2. Always ask the user which issue type they want to create
+3. For non-bug issues, recommend the "Executable Spec" type
+4. When using "Executable Spec" type, use this format:

+Description
+(The purpose of this story, what work in general is required?)

+Acceptance Criteria 1. criterion 2. criterion 3. etc
+(Never exceed 5 acceptance criteria)

+Technical Guidance
+(Note any known design constraints, APIs/frameworks and versions or other technical guidance IF KNOWN prior to the issue being scheduled for implementation.
+Keep guidance high-level and avoid specifying exact implementation details)

+4. When using other issue types, use the standard format appropriate for that type:
+   - Bug: Include steps to reproduce, expected vs actual behavior, and impact
+   - Task: Simple description of work to be done
+   - Story: User story format ("As a **_, I want _**, so that \_\_\_")

 Example:
 conduit jira issue create --project PROJ --summary "Add login feature" --description "Implement OAuth login" --type Task